 No Smoking After Security

 This is the single most important thing to know about smoking at Newark Airport: there are zero smoking areas beyond security in any terminal.
-If you need to smoke during a layover or connection, you must exit the secure area, find an outdoor designated zone, and then go back through TSA screening.
+If you need to smoke during a layover or connection, you must exit the secure area, find an outdoor designated area, and then go back through TSA screening.

 During off-peak hours, this round trip might take 20 to 30 minutes.
 During peak travel times, especially mornings (6 AM to 9 AM) and late afternoons (4 PM to 7 PM), TSA lines at EWR can stretch to 30 to 60+ minutes.
 Terminal C in particular is known for long security queues due to the volume of United flights.
 If you have a tight connection, smoking between flights is not realistic.